bisand/node-red-contrib-msnodesql/README.md

-# Node JS support for SQL server
+# Node-RED support for SQL server

 Based on msnodesqlv8